RelayMiner Config

 This section configures a Prometheus exporter endpoint, enabling the collection

 and export of metrics data.
-The addr
+The addr field specifies the network address for

 the exporter to bind to.
 It can be either a port number, which assumes binding